AminValiei/valieilab/_pages/about.md

 ---
 permalink: /
-title: "Welcome to the Incoming Microbiome and Microbial Communities (MMC) Research Group!"
+title: "Welcome to the Microbial Communities for Health and Sustainability Research Group!"
 author_profile: true
 redirect_from:
   - /about/